-Purple Drank was originally popularized in hip hop songs.
+Purple Drank was originally popularized in hip-hop songs.
 Made from prescription cold medication and sodas, it is often blended with candies to create a candy-like flavor.
-When someone drinks Purple Drank, they experience euphoria and dissociation from their body.
+When someone drinks the beverage, they experience euphoria and dissociation from their body.
 For the average user, this effect can last for three to six hours.

 What Is Purple Drank?

 This drink is typically made from cold medication that includes codeine.
-While it may be made with a legal drug, this drink is decidedly not safe to consume.
+While codeine can be beneficial as a prescription opioid, it’s not safe to consume Purple Drank.
 Individuals may feel woozy and sedated when they first start to use it.
 They may develop droopy eyes, a rough voice, and slurred speech.

 This drink can cause other problems for the body as well.
 Individuals may experience symptoms including:

 - Dental problems

 - Loss of balance